ru3tyYT/Moderation-Bot/README.md

 **Q: Does it support multiple languages?**
 A: Yes, 100+ languages via deep-translator.

-**Q: How accurate is the OCR?**
-A: Very accurate for clear text.
-Struggles with stylized fonts or handwriting.

 **Q: How accurate is the AI?**
 A: Very accurate.
 Gemini understands context and rates severity appropriately.

+**Q: What Python version do I need?**
+A: Python 3.8 or higher.
+Python 3.9-3.11 recommended.

 ---